johnlindquist/kit-action/README.md

 # Kit Action

-Kit Action is a GitHub Action that allows you to run a script created in Script Kit.
+Kit Action is a GitHub Action that allows you to run a script created in Script Kit